thosgood/this-weeks-finds/markdown/51-100/week059.md

 expressions of logical necessity, is trying to tell us something about this?

-On the one hand this seems outrageous\... especially to the hard-nosed pragmatist or empiricist in us.
+On the one hand this seems outrageous... especially to the hard-nosed pragmatist or empiricist in us.
 It seems old-fashioned, naive, and too good to be true.
 On the other hand, the universe *is* outrageous!
-It\'s outrageous that it exists in the first place, and doubly outrageous that it has the particular physical laws it does and no others.
+It's outrageous that it exists in the first place, and doubly outrageous that it has the particular physical laws it does and no others.
 It has only been through the old-fashioned, naive belief that we can understand it using mathematics that we discovered what we have of its physical laws.
 So maybe eventually we *will* see that the basic structures of mathematics determine, in some mysterious sense, all the basic laws of physics.
-Or maybe we won\'t.
+Or maybe we won't.
 In either case, there is a long way yet to go.
-As Dixon\'s Screen of Truth comments, before it departs:
+As Dixon's Screen of Truth comments, before it departs:

 > Do you believe that were I to explain as much of what I know as you
 > could comprehend that you would recognize it, that you would say, oh